ruborg/sevenval-tutorials/web-accelerator/web-accelerator.md

 The WebP format is [on average between 25%-34% smaller for the same JPEG image](https://developers.google.com/speed/webp/docs/webp_study#experiment_2_ssim_vs_bpp_plots_for_webp_and_jpeg).
 Therefore it is preferred where it is supported.

 We can see this in action below, where a Chrome client receives WebP images, while Firefox receives JPEGs since WebP is not supported.
-Web Accelerator knows which image format is the best for which browser, and will make this decision automatically for you, so that your visitors will always recieve the optimal image format for their browser.
+Web Accelerator knows which image format is the best for which browser, and will make this decision automatically for you, so that your visitors will always receive the optimal image format for their browser.

 Firefox developer tools network panel: